 It isn't as interesting or good to drive as the competition, but its excellent reliability stands in its favour.
 In some cases, you can take advantage of up to 10 years and 100,000 miles of warranty on used examples through the new Toyota Relax scheme.
 For some, that peace of mind could make all the difference.

-Be warned, though.
-These are not just a hot commodity in the used market.
+Be warned though, these are not just a hot commodity in the used market.
 The RAV4 makes a dishonourable entry on the most stolen car list.
-Its popularity abroad means it's a big target despite the modest sales figures next to the likes of the Ford Fiestas and Volkswagen Golfs, which also make up the list.
+Its popularity abroad means it's a big target despite the modest sales figures next to the likes of the Ford Fiesta which also appear on the list.

 To find out more, read our full Toyota RAV4 review